Federated Mission Networking: Background

-The FMN Concept envisions a world in which the commander of an operation effectively performs end-to-end processes and shares information in a coalition environment.
-This ability is enabled through a common understanding of how those processes are described and through the access to shared, secure information.
+The FMN Concept envisions a world in which the commander of an operation is able to conduct various processes and share information in a multi-nation environment.
 The commander must be able to communicate intent and direction down to the tactical level and provide reports and recommendations up to the strategic level.
-Information must be available throughout the coalition force in any foreseeable operational scenario.
-Achievement of trust and transparency among mission participants is essential.
-The FMN Concept reflects a clear lesson learned: Operational experience has irrefutably demonstrated that a federated mission network is the best means to create this common, mission-wide data and information sharing environment.
-The FMN Concept concludes that the ability to generate federated mission network instances is therefore a key, essential capability for NATO, NATO member nations and/or non-NATO entities participating in operations.

-In contrast to the AMN, Federated Mission Networking attempts for Mission Networks to be:
+Information must be available throughout the coalition force in any foreseeable operational scenario, prioritising transparency and trust.